shift7-ch/katta-docs/docs/arch/OVERVIEW.md

   Admins upload storage profiles via the backend API and can inspect them in the Web Client.
 * To create a vault in _Static Storage Access Mode_ in Katta Web, a bucket first needs to be created manually ([AWS console](https://aws.amazon.com/console/) or [AWS CLI](https://aws.amazon.com/cli/)) with the correct bucket CORS settings (see [FAQ & Troubleshooting](setup/TROUBLESHOOTING.md)).
-* A Katta user (role `create-vault`) can create vaults based on the storage profile and the bucket and access credentials.
+* A Katta user (role `create-vaults`) can create vaults based on the storage profile and the bucket and access credentials.
 The vault creator becomes the first
   Vault Owner.
 * Finally, Katta Client verifies the configuration and uploads the `vault.uvf` (vault metadata) to the S3 bucket and to Katta Server.